 - Investigating factors affecting toxicology and regulatory considerations and approvals

 The program is designed for chemists, chemical engineers, pharmaceutical scientists, and technical managers with an interest in controlled release technology.
 Scientists in other fields such as food, agricultural, etc., may also benefit from this course.

 Laptops are encouraged but not required; lecture materials will be projected on a large screen and provided on a USB stick for those who wish to follow along on their laptops.
-Tablets will not be sufficient for the computing activities in this course.

 The program will consist of lectures and discussion periods devoted to topics representing the areas of active research.
 The presentations will concentrate on principles and illustrative examples.
 Laboratory instruction in specific techniques will be provided.
 The topics to be discussed will include: